 - Between the ages of 17-24

 - Able to communicate in English

 - Open to learn and honor the diversity in our group and in the world (i.e. gender, religion, and heritage).

 - Able to demonstrate leadership in your community

 - Have reliable/stable internet access and be fluent in social media

-- Able to sustain at least a B average if in school (if applicable).
+- Sustain at least a B average if in school (if applicable)

-- Willing and able to travel and be a part of the Chime In Community Service Project (Travel is based on group and individual fundraising)
+- Travel and be a part of the Chime In Community Service Project (travel is based on group and individual fundraising)

-- Easy to work with, friendly, flexible, creative
+- Be easy to work with, friendly, flexible, creative